rohitrathod1/AI--Business--Names/README.md

 7. 🔗 [Resources](#resources)
 8. 📌 [Future Enhancements](#future-enhancements)

-## 🙋 About The Creator
+## 🙋 About the Developer

-Hi there! 👋 I'm Rohit Rathod, a passionate software developer and tech enthusiast dedicated to helping others learn and grow in web development.
+Hi there! 👋 I'm **Rohit Rathod**, a passionate software developer dedicated to building modern web applications and AI-powered tools.

-I create beginner-friendly tutorials and coding videos on my [YouTube channel](https://www.youtube.com/@developergoswami), covering technologies like Next.js, React, TailwindCSS, Shadcn UI, and more.
-My mission is to simplify complex topics and empower developers to build amazing projects with confidence.

-🌟 Why Follow Me?
-- 💻 Practical Tutorials: Build real-world projects.
-- 🧑‍🏫 Beginner-Friendly Approach: Step-by-step guidance.
-- 📚 Free Resources: Open-source code with explanations.
-- 🚀 Focus on Growth: Tips, tricks, and best practices.
+I focus on clean, responsive, and interactive user interfaces while integrating cutting-edge technologies like AI APIs.
+My goal is to create practical and beginner-friendly projects that help other developers learn and grow.

 ### Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rohit-rathod-163292333/)